Mexican Macaroni Salad takes just under 20 minutes to prepare and is perfect for picnics, potlucks and other social gatherings.

 - 1 cup Sour Cream1 clove Garlic , minced or 1 tsp garlic paste

 - 2 Limes , Juiced (optional)

 - Mexican crumbling cheese ,

 - Drain and rinse the corn and beans and set aside.

 - Combine all the dressing ingredients in a bowl and stir until combined.

 - Place the macaroni, corn, beans, tomatoes, red onion, and cilantro (if using) in a large bowl.
 Pour 3/4 of the dressing over the top and gently toss until all the ingredients are coated.

 - Garnish with cilantro, lime wedge, and Mexican crumbling cheese!

-As pasta salad sits, it soaks up some of the dressing.
+- As pasta salad sits, it soaks up some of the dressing.
 So if you are making this ahead of time, reserve some dressing to mix in again just before serving.
 I usually make a little more than I need and toss to coat again just before serving.

 Nutritional information is provided as a courtesy, and is sourced from the USDA Food Database.